osxmidi/LinVst-X/README.md

 LinVst-X server details.

-The LinVst-X server is first started (after a boot) when a plugin is first loaded and after that the LinVst server continues to run and further plugin loading can occur faster than with LinVst.
+The LinVst-X server is first started (after a boot) when a plugin is first loaded and after that the LinVst-X server continues to run and further plugin loading can occur faster than with LinVst.

 The LinVst-X server can be killed